 November 8, 2024

-President-elect Donald Trump and Republicans in Congress have announced plans to pass a tax bill in Spring 2025.
+President-elect Donald Trump and Republicans in Congress have announced plans to pass a tax bill in spring 2025.
 We’ve analyzed the Trump campaign proposals and it’s clear: a tax package based on these changes would be disastrous for families, communities, and the country.

 Candidate Trump’s proposals would, on average, lead to a tax cut for the richest 5 percent of Americans and a tax increase for the other 95 percent of Americans.

-The richest 1 percent, with incomes above $915,000 in 2026, would do particularly well because Trump’s proposals prioritize additional corporate tax increases and extension of personal income tax cuts that are skewed to the wealthy.
+The richest 1 percent, with incomes above $915,000 in 2026, would do particularly well because Trump’s proposals prioritize additional corporate tax decreases and extension of personal income tax cuts that are skewed to the wealthy.
 These households would get an average tax cut of about $36,300 in 2026.

 The middle 20 percent of Americans, families making between $55,000 and $94,000, would face an average tax increase of $1,530 in 2026.
 Families below that level and most families above that level would also see tax hikes.
 In fact, the entire bottom 95 percent of Americans would face higher taxes on average because Trump’s proposed tariffs would raise prices for American consumers.